 Categories that aren’t relevant now or that contravene the ‘Stay at home guidelines’ are deemed inappropriate.

-75%* feel brands should not exploit a crisis situation to promote itself (*this number rose to 82% for people based in UK).
+75%* feel brands should not exploit a crisis situation to promote themselves (*this number rose to 82% for people based in the UK).

 40% said brands should avoid using humour in advertising during a time of crisis.
 However, if your audience is in New Zealand and Australia, they do want to see humour.